$0 Wedding Vendor Toolkit — Interview Questions, Comparison Sheets & Contract Checklist

 Contract Red Flag Checklist

-A plain-English guide to the specific clauses that protect vendors at your expense — broad Force Majeure language that lets them keep your deposit in any disruption, one-sided indemnification clauses that make you responsible for the vendor's own negligence, vague substitution clauses that let them send a junior photographer on your wedding day, and meal/parking/travel requirements buried in the fine print.
-Regional guidance included for US, UK (Consumer Rights Act 2015), Australia (Australian Consumer Law), Canada, and New Zealand.
+You wouldn't sign a $5,000 contract at work without understanding the terms — but most couples do exactly that at their first vendor meeting because the clauses feel intimidating.
+This plain-English guide walks you through the specific ones that protect vendors at your expense: broad Force Majeure language that lets them keep your deposit in any disruption, one-sided indemnification that makes you liable for the vendor's own negligence, vague substitution clauses that let them send a junior shooter on your wedding day, and meal/parking/travel fees buried in the fine print.
+Includes regional guidance for US, UK (Consumer Rights Act 2015), Australia (ACL), Canada, and New Zealand.

 Vendor Payment Tracker